 The Eel River is a major water source and recharges the groundwater basins that support agricultural and domestic water supplies.
 Its flows vary as much as a hundredfold because of the changing Pacific storm patterns.

 The river’s mainstem runs about 200 miles north through the Coast Range toward its mouth just south of Humboldt Bay.
 Along the way, it joins four tributaries: the Van Duzen River, North Fork, Middle Fork and South Fork.

 The Eel originates on the south side of Bald Mountain in Mendocino National Forest.
 From there it flows south to Lake Pillsbury, a reservoir built in 1921 — decades before Congress created the National Wild & Scenic Rivers System.

 The Eel then flows west.
 On this stretch, Pacific Gas & Electric diverts some of the flows to its Potter Valley hydroelectric turbines in the headwaters of the Russian River.

-Beginning on the south side of Bald Mountain in Mendocino, the Eel River flows south to the reservoir at Lake Pillsbury.
-As it flows westward, the river is diverted by Pacific Gas and Electric’s Potter Valley Project into the Russian River.
-As it flows north, it meets the Middle Fork, then the Northern Fork, both joining from the east and enclosing the Round Valley Indian Reservation.
-The mainstem then meets the South Fork from the West then the Van Duzen from the east.
-The Eel flows north until the city of Fortuna where it bends west through an estuary to empty into the Pacific Ocean.
+The river then courses north.
+It meets the Middle Fork and then the North Fork from the east, enclosing the Round Valley Indian Reservation.
+The mainstem then joins the South Fork from the west and the Van Duzen from the east before reaching the city of Fortuna where it bends west through an estuary to empty into the Pacific.